ardref/ardref/README.md

 I am not American.
 We have severe challenges to Democracy here in the UK as well as elsewhere, so this my attempt to combat the drift towards a Brave New World.

-I intend such a trust to operate along 'Social Enterprise' lines, with Mondrian being a good example I believe.
+I intend such a trust to operate along 'Social Enterprise' lines, with Mondragon being a good example I believe.
 The Independent Publishers who will be providing most of the content should probably have a say in the site's operation.

 They can expect to receive more money for their efforts than they could get elsewhere, as profit is not such an issue.